portdebarcelona/OpenInfoAPI-Ports/docs/decisions.md

 - WE RECOMMEND to group operations with `tags.`

 ## Use nouns instead of verbs in endpoints
-- Because HTTP methods such as GET, POST, PUT or DELETE are verbs for performing basic CRUD operations, in the endpoints paths we SHOULD use nouns, meaning what the endpoint does.
+- Because HTTP methods such as GET, POST, PUT, PATCH or DELETE are verbs for performing basic CRUD operations (Create with POST/PUT, read with GET, update with PUT/POST/PATCH and delete with DELETE), in the endpoints paths we SHOULD use nouns, signifying what the endpoint does.

 ## Responses
 - MUST include data results, enveloped by object with the same name as the web service.
 E.g. `noticeCategories`, `shipArrivals`